Our History

 Churches of God periodicals, The Gospel Publisher (1835-1845) and The Church Advocate (1846-present), have played a key role in distributing information about and for the Churches of God.

-Foreign mission work was established at Uluberia, India, in 1898 and at Bogra (now Bangladesh) in 1905.
+Foreign mission work was established at Asia in 1898 and 1905.
 Members of Slovak descent started mission churches in Eastern Europe in 1922, but communist governments thwarted this effort.
 Project HELP was begun in Haiti in 1967 and a ministry to Navajos began in New Mexico in 1976.
 In 1994, ministry was launched in Brazil followed by new ministry efforts in Kenya in 2008.
 Throughout the 2000’s, God has graciously opened opportunities to start ministries in Venezuela, the Dominican Republic, Mexico, Argentina, Chile, and Honduras.

 Findlay College (University of Findlay) was incorporated in 1882 and opened for classes in 1886.
 Winebrenner Seminary began as a graduate department of theology in 1942 and was chartered as a separate institution in 1960.